rautonkar/resume/README.md

 # About #
-Highly skilled and experienced Application and Embedded Systems Engineer with a strong background in Engineering Management, and Electrical and Instrumentation Engineering.
+Highly skilled and experienced Application and Embedded Systems Engineer with recent experience in Engineering Management, and a strong background in Electrical and Instrumentation Engineering.

 # Employment #
 ## Renesas Electronics America Inc., Milpitas, CA (January 2020 – Present) ##
-### * Sr. Manager, Systems Design Engineering * ###
+### *Sr. Manager, Systems Design Engineering* ###

 *Achievements*